 |13.||Olympus E-500||optical||n||2.5 / 215||fixed||n||1/4000s||2.5/s||Y||n|

 |Notes: *) Information refers to the mechanical shutter, unless the camera only has an electronic one.|

 One difference between the cameras concerns the presence of an on-board flash.
 The E-510 has one, while the E-P1 does not.
 While the built-in flash of the E-510 is not very powerful, it can at times be useful as a fill-in light.

 The E-510 writes its imaging data to Compact Flash or xD Picture cards, while the E-P1 uses SDHC cards.
 The E-510 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the E-P1 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-510 and Olympus PEN E-P1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-510 and the E-P1 have been discontinued, but can regularly be found used on eBay.
+Both the E-510 and the E-P1 have been discontinued, but can regularly be found used on ebay.
 The E-510 was replaced by the Olympus E-520, while the E-P1 was followed by the Olympus E-P2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-510 Manual (free pdf) or the online Olympus E-P1 Manual.
+Further information on the features and operation of the E-510 and E-P1 can be found, respectively, in the Olympus E-510 Manual (free pdf) or the online Olympus E-P1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-510 or the Olympus E-P1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.